ivevv/OOP/README.md

-# OOP labs: console and GUI app for solving second degree polynomial in real and complex numbers.
+# OOP labs:
+Console -> GUI app for solving second degree polynomial in real and complex numbers.